davisjustinw/burnbucket/DEV_LOG.md

 - update moment section of edit bucket to new model
 - credit debit position on edit bucket for moments

+## Jul 13 - 16
+- work out unit relationship to get Bucket based unit sums
+- create journal entry input on buckets page
 # Backlog

--work out unit relationship to get Bucket based unit sums
+- if no units on during quick entry, if only one unit use that
+- if no numbers makes a named entry
+- use @bucket for bucket naming
+- slug bucket names
+- slug hashtags?

 - create journal mechanism on main page.
 - individual buckets aren't editable